etrepum/haskell-for-erlangers-2014/slides.md

 * Syntax is minimal & familiar
 * Haskell's pattern matching is not as clever as Erlang's
 * Types are kinda like having Dialyzer for every compile<br>
-  (although Dialyzer is smarter than Haskell!)
+  (although Dialyzer is really quite different!)
 * Typeclasses are nice, Erlang doesn't have them
 * Erlang is probably (much) better for long-running systems